How to Install Apache Web Server on Amazon Linux 2

 <!DOCTYPE html> <html> <body> <h1>Hello World !!</h1> <p>Welcome to CloudKatha</p> </body> </html>

 Save and close the file.

 Step 7: View the customized web page

-You have installed and customized apache web server on Linux 2.
+You have installed and customized the Apache web server on Linux 2.

 Other important commands:

-Here are few more commands that you might find useful during your journey with apache web server.
+Here are a few more commands that you might find useful during your journey with the Apache web server.